-Cherries are scarce here in February, but since it’s National Cherry Month and President’s Day, making something with frozen cherries seemed like a good idea.
+Cherries are scarce here in February, but since it's National Cherry Month, making something with frozen cherries seemed like a good idea.
 Pie was my first thought, but February is also National Pie Month, and rather than be too much of a conformist, I decided to go with a cherry crostata.

-I’m not an expert on the subject, but the crostatas I’ve tried were made in tart pans, had a thick, sweet, crust Italians call “pasta frolla” and had a lattice across the top.
-I’ve also seen crostata made as free-form pies, but the ones we tried in Italy were definitely round, neat, and latticed.
+I'm not an expert on the subject, but the crostatas I've tried were made in tart pans.
+They had a thick, sweet, crust Italians call “pasta frolla” and a lattice across the top.
+I’ve also seen crostatas made as free-form pies, but the ones we tried in Italy were definitely round, neat, and latticed.
 Mine ended up being round and latticed, but “neat” will take some practice.
 Still, it was fun to make and definitely very tasty.
-It was easier to serve than pie and I think Todd might have liked the crust a little more than usual.

-This recipe (adapted from Gourmet) was originally made with sour cherries — even more difficult to find in Austin in February, so I added the juice of one lemon.
+This recipe (adapted from Gourmet) was originally made with sour cherries.
+Sour cherries are even more difficult to find in Austin in February, so I used dark cherries and added the juice of one lemon.

-This recipe is supposed to be eaten the same day, but it can also be frozen.
+This cherry crostata is supposed to be eaten the same day, but it can also be frozen.
 After we’d eaten our portions, I divided it into thirds, wrapped them in foil, and put them in the freezer.

 - 1 teaspoon vanilla

 - 2 ¼ cups all-purpose flour 10.1 oz